+HOST

-HOST A system with a MySQL-based server installed, configured and running.
+A system with a MySQL-based server installed, configured and running.
 We will assume the following about this system:

-- the MySQL server is able to communicate with others by the standard TCP/IP port; - a SSH server is installed and configured see here if it is not; - you have an user account in the system with the appropriate permissions and - you have a MySQL's user account with appropriate privileges.
+- the MySQL server is able to communicate with others by the standard TCP/IP port; - a SSH server is installed and configured see here if it is not;

+- you have an user account in the system with the appropriate permissions and - you have a MySQL's user account with appropriate Connection and Privileges Needed.